Nightdev-is-an-dev/NightThemeBD/README.md

 # NightThemeBD
-NightThemeBD is a simple BD theme
+NightThemeBD is a simple BD theme.